python/cpython/Doc/library/pyexpat.rst

 The :mod:`xml.parsers.expat` module is a Python interface to the Expat non-validating XML parser.
-The module provides a single extension type, :class:`xmlparser`, that represents the current state of an XML parser.
-After an :class:`xmlparser` object has been created, various attributes of the object can be set to handler functions.
+The module provides a single extension type, :class:`XMLParserType`, that represents the current state of an XML parser.
+After an :class:`XMLParserType` object has been created, various attributes of the object can be set to handler functions.
 When an XML document is then fed to the parser, the handler functions are called for the character data and markup in the XML document.